 Part of what triggered us to share these thoughts about thinking was reading Daniel Goleman’s Emotional Intelligence in the run-up to Christmas.

 It’s over 20 years since it first came out, just as areas like behavioural science were starting to take off.

-It covers a lot of the basics of how our brains work, and what emotions do.
+It covers much of the basics of how our brains work and what emotions do.

 What Goleman’s book (and further studies since then) focus on though, is what to do with this knowledge about our brains and emotions.

 Examples in the book include key areas like childhood development, job performance and treating health issues.